Manages the County's computer-based mapping system which relates various types of data and information with real-world locations.

 The GIS Department offers free access to its data through its interactive mapping services.
 The most accessed web application is Property Mapping, which allows users to view parcels by manually zooming or by searching for parcel number, parcel address, parcel owner, or proximity to another parcel.

-In addition to its free Web services, the Department also hosts an exclusive Web service for partners and offers a data downloading subscription service for the private sector.
+In addition to its free Web services, the Department also hosts an exclusive Web service for partners and offers a data downloading ftp service for the private sector.

 Most of the data layers in the Ottawa County GIS library are available for purchase for private use.
 Typically, the Department’s clients utilize the data for land engineering projects through ArcGIS or AutoCAD.
 However, other clients have utilized the Department’s GIS data in Photoshop or other photo programs for design projects.

 The GIS Department will also create customized data layers by request.
-This service includes labor costs ($40 per hour).
+This service includes labor costs.

-The GIS Department has established collaborative data partnerships with 17 of the County’s 24 local units as well as the Ottawa County Road Commission.
+The GIS Department has established collaborative data partnerships with 19 of the County’s 24 local units as well as the Ottawa County Road Commission and Ottawa County Central Dispatch.
 Under the partnership agreements, the GIS Department provides each partner with automated data updates, access to the GIS data library, access to exclusive Web mapping applications, and technical support.

-In addition, the GIS Department will also create customized data layers by request to meet the needs of its partners.
+In addition, the GIS Department will also create customized data layers and applications by request to meet the needs of its partners.

 GIS Consulting and Application Development